MersAG-Dev-Org/MersAG_Universal/MersAG_Universal/README.md

     If an output it may be solid, pulse or flashing, and consumes an on- and 0ff-event.
     If an input it produces an on- and off-event, which may each be delayed.
 The inputs can be with or with pullups, inverted or not, or can be toggle.
-  * N is a variable number of 'native' i/o depending on the processor, see board.h Up to four MCP23017 Port Expanders
+Up to four MCP23017 Port Expanders
   * Each with two banks of 8 i/o channels
   * These have the same characteristics as the native i/o.